Who are the Native American peoples?

 1. The Iroquois

 The Iroquois, or Haudenosaunee, are a group of nations located primarily in the northeastern United States and Canada.
 They include the Mohawk, Oneida, Onondaga, Cayuga, Seneca, and Tuscarora.
-Known for their complex political system and role in the fur trade, the Iroquois are also famous for their federation, often considered one of the first democracies in history.
+Known for their complex political system and their role in the fur trade, the Iroquois are also famous for their federation, often considered one of the earliest democracies in history.

 2. The Sioux